-- You may need to have routine blood tests (e.g. complete blood count, liver and kidney function test) while you are being treated with Ifosfamide.
+- You may need to have routine blood tests (e.g. complete blood count, liver and kidney function tests) while you are being treated with Ifosfamide.
 Your doctor will advise you about how often you will need to have these tests.

 - Regular monitoring of signs and symptoms of infections or toxicity may be needed during therapy.